Cities, Food, Transport & More – These are our TOP Travel Tips for Italy to Know Before You Go (which are perfect for first-time visitors!)

 Advice for Solo Female Travelers in Italy

 Italy is a great destination for solo female travelers.
 The cities are beautiful, the food is amazing and it is easy to get around.
-It is generally safe for solo female travelers with most safety tips coming down to common sense.
+It is generally safe for solo female travelers with most travel safety tips coming down to common sense.

 Most of the safety tips below are true for women traveling alone anywhere in the world and are good to keep in mind wherever and wherever you are exploring: